Bootle High School: Comprehensive

 In 1973, Warwick Bolam Secondary School merged with Bootle Grammar School to become Warwick Bolam High School.
 The school resided on two sites until 1984 when Warwick Bolam High School merged with The Countess of Derby based at Browns Lane.
 The name was then changed to Bootle High School with the headmaster of Warwick Bolam High School (Mr Middleton) retaining his position of headmaster, whilst the headmaster of Countess of Derby (Mr Gratton) becoming deputy headmaster of the merged school.

 In 1986, the 1,100 pupil school became notable for being the first in the country to have an Amstrad computer network installed, which began installation in 1985 and officially launched in September.
 The costs were shared between the school and Sefton Council.
 There was international interest in the system, provided by Northern Computers, with requests from countries such as Australia, New Zealand and Iceland, among others.
 As well as offering word processing and computing courses, it also facilitated data transfer between the school's split sites and could be used as an electronic mail system.
 Headteacher Peter Middleton planned to introduce computers to every student at the school with the aim for "every child to be computer literate".

-For two years, the school was based on three sites until 1986, when the council decided to use the Glovers Lane site to build a community centre, now known as the Netherton Activity Centre.
-The school was back to two sites again until 1991, at which point the entire school moved to a single site in Browns Lane after spending over 3 million pounds on improving and extending the building.
+For two years, the school was based on three sites until 1986, when the Glovers Lane site became surplus as the school moved its arts and crafts classes to the Marian Way site.
+The council opted to convert the site into a community centre, now known as the Netherton Activity Centre, which opened in summer 1987.
+The site had been considered as being redeveloped for housing, however this was rejected due to a poor housing market for new buyers.

+The school operated across two sites until 1991, at which point the entire school moved to a single site in Browns Lane after spending over 3 million pounds on improving and extending the building.
+The Marian Way site, which had been vandalised, was subsequently demolished in September 1991, despite local objection.